chapman3/the-unnamed-math-game-py/README.md

 # the-unnamed-math-game-py
-flask/ajax implementation of the unnamed math game
+Flask/Ajax implementation of The Unnamed Math Game